 KeyInfo is an optional element that enables the recipient(s) to obtain the key needed to validate the signature.
 KeyInfo may contain keys, names, certificates and other public key management information, such as in-band key distribution or key agreement data.
-This specification defines a few simple types but applications may place their own key identification and exchange semantics within this element type through the XML-namespace facility [XML-ns].
+This specification defines a few simple types but applications may extend those types or all together replace them with their own key identification and exchange semantics using the XML namespace facility.
+[XML-ns] However, questions of trust of such key information (e.g., its authenticity or strength) are out of scope of this specification and left to the application.

-If KeyInfo is omitted, the recipient is expected to be able to identify the key based on application context information.
+If KeyInfo is omitted, the recipient is expected to be able to identify the key based on application context.
 Multiple declarations within KeyInfo refer to the same key.
 While applications may define and use any mechanism they choose through inclusion of elements from a different namespace, compliant versions MUST implement KeyValue (section 4.4.2) and SHOULD implement RetrievalMethod (section 4.4.3).